 Because the Final Site-wide PEIS is incorporated into this EA by reference, details of these projects/actions are not repeated here.
-However, there are two activities that were not included in the Final Site-wide PEIS that are being evaluated due to their potential for cumulative impacts.
+However, there is one activity that was not included in the Final Site-wide PEIS that is being evaluated due to its potential for cumulative impacts.